kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point-BRIDGE.md

 ## Notes:
 *In bridge mode you can have a external dhcpd server provide your addresses as needed or have it on the same server.

 *In bridge mode, the bridge is transparent to clients and clients can seach other across interfaces both wired and wireless, unless configured "not to", manually.
+Which is way beyond the scope in this document.